KateFanina/tweet-app/README_EN.md

 components.
 This is a tweets app that allows you to user to follow other users and follow their updates.

-The subscription to the user occurs only after successful tweet update, i.e. the number of subscribers increase only after a new tweet was added successfully.
-The user can use a filter to display all tweets, only those to which he is subscribed, or only those to which he is not subscribed.
+A user is subscribed only after a tweet has been successfully updated, ie the button changes to following only after the data on the card has increased Users can use a filter to display all tweets, only those to which he is subscribed, or only those to which he is not subscribed.

 However, the most notable feature of this app this improved pagination.
 Instead of a standard button "Load more", the application uses more functional